gyroflow/gyroflow/README.md

 ### Building for iOS
 1. iOS is not well supported yet, work in progress
 2. Get latest stable Rust language from: https://rustup.rs/
-3. Install Xcode command line tools: `xcode-select --install`
+3. Install `Just` by running `cargo install --force just`
 4. Clone the repo: `git clone https://github.com/gyroflow/gyroflow.git`
-5. Install dependencies: `cd gyroflow/ext && ./install-deps-ios.sh`
+5. Enter the project directory and:
-6. Setup the environment in terminal: `source __env-ios.sh` or `. ./__env-ios.sh` - I do this in VS Code built-in terminal
+    - Install dependencies: `just ios install-deps`
-7. Compile and run: `cargo build --target aarch64-apple-ios --release`
+    - Compile the apk and install on device: `just ios deploy`
-8. Rest of the steps not figured out yet.
+6. Rest of the steps not figured out yet.
 Now need to package the app, create .ipa and sign it

 ### Profiling on Windows
 1. Install and run `Visual Studio Community Edition`